demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the library to calculate summary statistics of the traffic signs data set:
+I used basic python commands to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?